DLiNa/dlina.github.io/_posts/2015-06-24-200-Years-of-Literary-Network-Data.md

 * **Number of characters**, i.e., the number of actors contained in each drama network; you can also call this the 'size' of each drama network.
 * **Maximum degree**, i.e., the highest degree of an actor of a drama network; degree here refers to the sum of scenic co-presences of a character in a drama (that is, how many of the other characters does a character 'meet'/'speak to' throughout the whole play).
 * **Average degree**, i.e., the average of all character degrees of a dramatic text.
-* **Density**, i.e., the ratio of the number of *actual* co-presences to the number of *possible* co-presences among all the characters of a play; the density value is always somewhere between 0 and 1: if it is 1, then every character speaks to every other character at least once.
+* **Density**, i.e., the ratio of the number of *actual* co-presences to the number of *potential* co-presences among all the characters of a play; the density value is always somewhere between 0 and 1: if it is 1, then every character speaks to every other character at least once.
 * **Average path length**, which is ([quote Wikipedia:](https://en.wikipedia.org/wiki/Network_science#Average_path_length)) "calculated by finding the shortest path between all pairs of nodes, adding them up, and then dividing by the total number of pairs.
 This shows us, on average, the number of steps it takes to get from one member of the network to another."

 As stated before, these are very basic measures.
 But let's go ahead and have a look at what these measures tell us about our [Sydney corpus](/Introducing-DLINA-Corpus-15-07-Codename-Sydney/) that includes 465 German-language plays from about 1730 to 1930.